calrk/Clarity/README.md

 ### Starters
 #### Cloud
-A filter that fills the canvas with perlin noise, with an RGB input for colour
+A filter that fills the canvas with Perlin Noise, with an RGB input for colour
 #### FillHSV
 Will fill a canvas with a blank colour, based on HSV input
 #### FillRGB
 Will fill a canvas with a blank colour, based on RGB input

 ### Thresholders
-#### Value Thresholder
-Thresholds the image based on a calculated or given pixel value
 #### Gradient Thresholder
 Thresholds over changes in gradient in an image, resulting in edge detection
 #### Median Thresholder
 Colour quantisation over median and quartile pixel values
+#### Value Thresholder
+Thresholds the image based on a calculated or given pixel value

 ### Transform
+#### Channel Separate
+Translates the RGB channels of an image individually
 #### Mirror
 Flips the image in horizontal or vertical axis
 #### Rotator